 A delicious recipe for Celeriac and Fennel soup with Parsley oil and optional creme fraise | www.feastingathome.com

-Arm yourself with a good knife.
-Slice away the top of the root and then the bottom, creating a steady base, and cut the remaining peel off in vertical strips from top to bottom, following the shape of the root, until all of the rough mottled skin is removed.
+Arm yourself with a good sharp knife or pairing knife.
+Slice away the top of the root and then the bottom, creating a steady base, and cut the remaining peel off in vertical strips from top to bottom, following the shape of the root, until all of the rough, mottled skin is removed.
+A veggie peeler doesn’t work as well as a pairing knife here.

 A delicious recipe for Celeriac and Fennel soup with Parsley oil and optional creme fraise | www.feastingathome.com